2026 Edition

 Don't give up.
 Understanding the math is the first step.
 Now that you know how it works, you're better equipped to track your claim, spot errors, and advocate for yourself.

-Now that you understand the math, it's time to put it to work.
-Start with your Intent to File and gather your evidence to protect your backpay.
+It's time to put your knowledge to work.
+Start with your Intent to File, gather your evidence, and lock in your backpay.

 Need personalized help?
 Find a free, accredited VSO at VA Accredited Representatives